WanomiR/Deep-Learning-School/README.md

 # Deep Learning School

-Here I keep seminar notebooks and assignments on which I worked during the course.
+Here are my seminar notebooks and assignments from the Computer Vision course.

 ## Semester I: Computer Vision